International Journal of Applied Dental Sciences

 How to cite this article:

-Dr. Bhavika Jain and Dr. Amita Tiku.
+Dr. Bhavika Jain, Dr. Amita Tiku.
 A comparative evaluation of shear bond strength of three different restorative materials to biodentine and TheraCal lc: An in-vitro study.
-International Journal of Applied Dental Sciences.
-2019; 5(2): 426-429.
+Int J Appl Dent Sci 2019;5(2):426-429.